Asifkletech/SPEECH-EMOTION-RECOGNITION/README.md

 We have used the dataset known as RAVDESS(The Ryerson Audio-Visual Database of Emotional Speech and Song). link(https://zenodo.org/record/1188976.Y1EP53ZBxPZ)
 * There are a total of 7356 files in the RAVDESS(Ryerson Audio-Visual Database of Emotional Speech and Song )(total size: 24.8 GB).
-* The dataset has a total of 24 qualified actors in which there are 12 females and 12 males , each of whom reads two lexical and grammatical related sentences with an American accent.
+* The dataset has a total of 24 qualified actors which there are 12 females and 12 males , each of whom reads two lexical and grammatical related sentences with an American accent.
 * Both speech and music contain a range of emotions, including those associated with serenity, happiness, sadness, anger, fear, surprise, and disgust.
 There are two emotional intensity levels (normal and strong)